 The main objective of the course is to ensure that the student understands the evolution of the human being from its origins to the historical period of the Middle Ages.
 In addition, to study and analyze the great struggles for the power of man, their different forms and structures of government, religious beliefs, manifestations in the arts and sciences, as well as those cultural changes.
 The course is designed for the student to develop their critical analysis skills through lectures, cooperative work, reflections, investigations, and reading comprehension.
-This course is also offered in a non-face-to-face mode.

-HUMA 3006UNIVERSAL HISTORY II 3 CREDITS45 HOURS
+HUMA 3006 UNIVERSAL HISTORY II

 The course is related to the study of those historical events and factors that gave way to two eras: the Modern Age and the Contemporary.
 Attention is given to relevant historical movements such as the great intellectual, economic, political, scientific, religious, and sociocultural revolutions.
-The course ends, with the analysis of the events of greatest magnitude and global impact in the XXI century.
+The course ends with the analysis of the events of greatest magnitude and global impact in the XXI century.
 Lecture, reading comprehension, critical thinking skills, data and graph analysis, Socratic dialogue, monographic work, and audiovisual presentations are used.
-This course is offered face-to-face and not face-to-face.